HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-connector.md

     - **Note:** Users can also do ```terraform apply``` but often ACS will time out or there are scrolling limitations which prevents users from viewing all of the script output. ```| tee -a installer.log``` stores a local log of the script output which can be referred to later to help diagnose problems.
 7. Answer ```yes``` to start provisioning the single-connector infrastructure.

 A typical deployment should take around 30-40 minutes.
 When finished, the scripts will display VM information such as IP addresses.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
-It takes a few minutes for a connector to sync with the CAS Manager so **Health** statuses may show as **Unhealthy** temporarily.
+It takes a few minutes for a connector to sync with the Anyware Manager so **Health** statuses may show as **Unhealthy** temporarily.

 Example output:
 ```